 Heart attacks, strokes and cancer are happening more frequently, bringing with them untold stress and costs.
 These debilitating illnesses strike rich and poor, young and old, with some 250 strokes occurring daily in South Africa.
 The SAB medical aid covers all of this.

 Treatment towards rehabilitating stroke patients can be massively costly without a medical aid.
 You may have to borrow money, get a loan from the bank or even sell your home.
 The SA Breweries have thousands of people working in many countries around the world.

-The aim of the SAB Medical Aid is to provide their many workers with quality products and services that will help ease the physical and emotional impact these illnesses cause.
+The aim of the SAB Medical Aid is to provide their many workers with quality products and services.
+The plans help ease the physical and emotional impact these illnesses cause.
 The SAB Medical Aid is a restricted South African Medical scheme created specifically for the people who work for the SA Breweries as well as their families.

 What is Medical Aid?

 In South Africa there are many medical aid schemes such as Liberty Medical Aid, Discovery Health Medical Aid and Momentum Health just to mention a few.
 Discovery Medial Aid is South Africa’s biggest medical scheme.
 Some are open schemes like Discovery while others are restricted, like SAB Medical Aid.
-Medical aid quotes online make it easy for South Africans to compare medical schemes to get the one that suits their budget and their medical
+Medical aid quotes online make it easy for South Africans to compare medical schemes.
+Then they choose the one that suits their budget and their medical

 Medical Aids South Africa